Corporate Rescue Mechanism

-Under the Companies Act 2016 (CA2016), various corporate rescue mechanism such as scheme of arrangement, corporate voluntary arrangement and judicial management has been introduced.
+Under the Companies Act 2016 (CA2016), various corporate rescue mechanisms such as scheme of arrangement, corporate voluntary arrangement and judicial management has been introduced.
 You may read our article on it here.

 In this article, we will be focusing on Judicial Management (JM).

-JM is a court supervised rescue plan to allow for company in financial distress to rehabilitate their business.
+JM is a court supervised rescue plan to allow for companies in financial distress to rehabilitate their business.